incepter/react-async-states/packages/docs/docs/intro.md

   current state and the whole cache (you can decide to just work with cache, if you want to!)
 - via `useSelector`: This hook allows you to select data from one or multiple pieces of states, it even allows combining `keys` and `source` object to select from them.
-  It also can dynamically select states from the provider as they get hoisted.
+  It also can dynamically select states as they get created.

 #### <ins>And many more</ins>